pfeifer-j/visualization/README.md

 1. **Prerequisites**:
    - A Raspberry Pi 4 Model B or equivalent.
    - Various IoT devices.
-   - A good grasp of Home Assistant, OpenWRT, and Open vSwitch (OVS) platforms.
+   - A very basic understanding of Home Assistant, OpenWRT, and Open vSwitch (OVS) platforms.
+Explanations can be found in the thesis.

 2. **Hardware Configuration**:
-   - Consult the architecture section of the [thesis](./Bachelorthesis - Jan Pfeifer.pdf) for the preferred physical layout.
+   - Consult the architecture section of the thesis for the preferred physical layout.
    - Connect the IoT devices to the WiFi network.

 3. **Software Configuration**:
-   - Adhere to the software versions mentioned in the [thesis](./Bachelorthesis - Jan Pfeifer.pdf).
+   - Adhere to the software versions mentioned in the thesis.
 Ensure the installation of Home Assistant, OpenWRT, OVS, and Ryu.
-   - Utilize configuration files and scripts available in this repository for setup and configuration.
+   - Utilize configuration files and backups available in this repository for setup and configuration.

-4. **Post-Installation Verification**:
-   - Validate the setup using standard network diagnostic tools and commands.

 ## Usage

 1. **Accessing the Tool**:
-   - Launch the Home Assistant UI via the assigned IP address (e.g., http://localhost:8124 for local setups).
+   - Launch Home Assistant via the preferred way.
-   - Navigate to the network visualization tool.
+   - Add to the network visualization tool.

 2. **Interacting with the Visualization**:
    - Devices are symbolized as nodes on the graph.